milelo/rk6006-enclosure/README.md

 ## Key Features

-* The [RK6006] needs a minimum supply voltage of 12V with which its maximum output voltage will be **9.9V** (from the RK6006 specification: `^Vo = Vi / 1.1 - 1`).
+* The [RK6006] needs a minimum supply voltage of 12V with which its maximum output voltage will be **9.9V** (from the RK6006 specification: `^Vout = Vin / 1.1 - 1`).
+In reality, it will be slightly higher.
-* Typical, reasonably powered PD adaptors can supply 20V giving a maximum output of **17.1V**.
+* Typical, reasonably powered PD adaptors can supply 20V giving an output of **~18.5V** (17.1V from the specification).
-The [RK6006] displays its input voltage, see the photo.
+The [RK6006] displays its input voltage (VIN), see the photo.
 * The [RK6006] maximum output current is 6A.
 This is **not** limited by the maximum current output of the PD charger, rather the chargers **power rating**.
 This is a characteristic of the Buck Converter.
 See the "Maximum output power section below".
-A 67W charger should be able to provide 6A up to an output voltage of ~9.5V.
+A 67W charger should be able to provide 6A up to an output voltage of ~10.4V.
 * The [PD3.1] Power-Delivery Decoy module I use to feed the RK6006 selects the maximum power configuration of your PD Power adaptor.
 The module implements the PD3.1 standard, supporting higher power with charger voltages of 28V and possibly 36V and 48V (to be confirmed).
 Also 5A current with a suitable USB-C cable.
 I don't currently have anything to test this with.
 * Standard USB-C cables support 3A.
+Some none-standard adaptors can exceed this (eg 3.35A) and are typically supplied with a higher rated USB-C cable although nothing stops them from being used with a 3A cable.
-* 5A USB-C cables contain an [E-Mark] chip to negotiate their capability.
+* USB-C cables for use with 5A supplies contain an [E-Mark] chip to negotiate their capability unless the supply has a built-in cable.
 * The Fan isn't enabled while the output current < 3.9A and System temperature < 40℃.
 The RK6006 displays its system temperature.
 I've run the unit with continuous 6A output at lower voltages and the unit remained cool.
 If you want to test the fan just ensure the output if off with an output current limit of > 4A, short the output terminals and switch the unit on.

 ## Maximum output power

 * From the RK6006 specification the its maximum output voltage is `^Vo = Vi / 1.1 - 1`.
-For a 20V adaptor this is `20V/1.1 + 1 = 17.1V`.
+For a 20V adaptor this is `20V/1.1 - 1 = 17.1V`.
 In reality it may be higher under low load conditions.
 I've measured 18.7V.
 * Although the RK6006 can potentially draw more current from an adaptor than the adaptor is rated at, to support USB 3.0 specification the PD devices must implement an "over-current limiting mechanism" that is "resettable without user mechanical intervention" [^over-current-protection].
 In reality power adaptors will typically supply power beyond their maximum rating.
 * If the PD adaptor cuts out, the RK6006 will temporarily lose power and will restart with its output in the off-state.
-* Running an adaptor beyond its rated power output may affect the products lifetime.
-See the tables below for the maximum output power you can draw to keep within the adaptors rating.
 * The RK6006 can be configured to limit its output power to that of a particular DP adaptor however unless you always use it with the same adaptor I've found this to be more cumbersome than helpful.
 Also if the output terminals are shorted with the output on (as opposed to shorting the output terminals and then switching the output on) then the current surge could still trip the PD protection before the RK6006 can react to enforce its current-limit.
+* From the tables below the difference between the adaptor rated power and the listed maximum output power is the power dissipated by the RK6006 module at the rated load.
+For example for the 67W adaptor it is **~4.5W** (`67W-62.5W`).

+I'd normally expect USB adaptors to adequately protect themselves given the USB specification states they should, however be aware, running an adaptor beyond its rated power output could reduce it's lifespan.
+See the tables below for the maximum output power you can draw to keep within the adaptors rating.

 [^over-current-protection]: [For over-current protection, USB 3.0 Specification Section] 11.4.1.1.1 states: